microsoft/FluidFramework/docs/README.md

 install [Hugo](https://gohugo.io), [instructions
 here](https://gohugo.io/getting-started/installing/).

+> For Windows users, the fastest way to set up Hugo is to download the [latest release](https://github.com/gohugoio/hugo/releases), unpack the zip file, and place `hugo.exe` in this directory.
+With that binary in place you can run the same below commands by calling the binary directly `./hogo server`.

 Once you have Hugo installed.

 Make sure you are in the `docs` folder (`cd docs`) and then you can start the server: